Jillian Medoff

 Jillian Medoff is an American writer of literary fiction and a strategic communications specialist.

 Books

-Her first novel, Hunger Point, was published by ReganBooks in 1997, and became the basis for an original Lifetime movie, starring Barbara Hershey and Christina Hendricks of Mad Men, which first aired in 2003.
+Her first novel, Hunger Point, was published by ReganBooks in 1997, and became the basis for an original Lifetime movie, starring Barbara Hershey and Christina Hendricks, which first aired in 2003.
 Hunger Point has been translated into a number of foreign languages, including French, Spanish, Hebrew, among others.

 Medoff's second novel, Good Girls Gone Bad, was published by HarperCollins in 2002, and translated into a number of foreign languages as well.
 Her third novel, I Couldn't Love You More, was published in May 2012 by Grand Central Publishing.
 Her fourth novel, This Could Hurt, was published by HarperCollins in 2018.
-Medoff's fifth novel, When We Were Bright and Beautiful, also published by HarperCollins, is available for purchase on August 2, 2022.
+Medoff's fifth novel, When We Were Bright and Beautiful, also published by HarperCollins, went on sale on August 2, 2022.

-When We Were Bright and Beautiful follows twenty-three-year-old Cassie Quinn as she and her family navigate the legal system and the unrelenting media attention after her younger brother is accused of sexually assaulting his ex-girlfriend.
-Described as, "a dazzling novel that asks: who will pay the price when the truth is revealed?"
-When We Were Bright and Beautiful has a pre-release average rating of 4.74 out of 5 stars on Goodreads.

 Education and personal life

 The eldest daughter of a traveling salesman, Jillian moved 17 times by age 17, ultimately settling in Atlanta, Georgia.
 She has a BA from Barnard College class of 1985 and a Master of Fine Arts from New York University.
 She has studied under the direction of Mona Simpson, Jonathan Dee, Robert Coover, and Alice Walker.
 She also attended Master Classes with Toni Morrison, Joyce Carol Oates, and Grace Paley.
 She is a former fellow at the MacDowell Colony, Blue Mountain Center, VCCA and Fundacion Valparaiso in Spain.
 She briefly taught at New York University and the University of Georgia.

 Medoff and her husband, Keith Dawson, live in Montclair, New Jersey.
 Together, they have three adult daughters: Sarah, Olivia and Mollie.